 Metadata logs are prepared by extracting information from the metadata of the native document maintained in the review platform.
-The fields can be easily exported, on a document-by-document basis, from the review platform into a spreadsheet-type table for further review, and if necessary, editing.
+The fields can be easily exported, on a document-bydocument basis, from the review platform into a spreadsheettype table for further review, and if necessary, editing.
 Common examples of such fields are Priv Log ID, From, To, CC, BCC, Date, File Type or Extension (e.g., Email or .msg, Spreadsheet or .xls), Basis for Claim (Attorney-Client Privilege, Work Product, other).
 Additional fields that may be requested are as follows:

-- Family ID97-identifying the relationship between a parent document and an attachment - Email subject/File name-note that where this field is provided there is the possibility that the field may contain privileged information and may need to be redacted - Custodian or Custodians - Date/Time Created/Last Modified-note that these fields may not accurately reflect the date/time a file was created or modified - (File) author-note that where this field is provided it may not accurately reflect the actual author of the file given the tendency to reuse previous documents as the starting point for new documents
+- Family ID99-identifying the relationship between a parent document and an attachment. - Email subject/File name-note that where this field is provided there is the possibility that the field may contain privileged information and may need to be redacted. - Custodian or Custodians - Date/Time Created/Last Modified-note that these fields may not accurately reflect the date/time a file was created or modified.

-^{97.} This field may help address the issue of where documents in the same electronic "family" (e.g., emails and attachments) are logged in separate, disjointed entries.
+^{99.} This field may help address the issue of where documents in the same electronic "family" (e.g., emails and attachments) are logged in separate, disjointed entries.
 Identifying the relationship between the parent and child documents (email and attachment, or presentation with embedded charts, etc.) in some manner in the log would allow for better assessment of the documents in relation to one another.
 See Appendix B for a detailed description of fields for various log formats.

-- Last Edited By-this would provide additional information as to who has seen and edited the document. - File Extension-can provide additional information about the type of document (email, spreadsheet, presentation), which may be important if File Type metadata is not a supported field. - Email Thread ID98 - HashValue99
+- (File) author-note that where this field is provided it may not accurately reflect the actual author of the file given the tendency to reuse previous documents as the starting point for new documents. - Last Edited By-this would provide additional information as to who has seen and edited the document. - File Extension-can provide additional information about the type of document (email, spreadsheet, presentation), which may be important if File Type metadata is not a supported field. - Email Thread ID100 - HashValue101